-Full-time students are defined as those enrolled in 12-18 credits with tuition charged on a flat rate.
-Full-time students are not eligible for partial refunds regardless of attendance.
+Full-time students who are charged flat-rate tuition are not eligible for partial refunds, regardless of attendance, if the total attempted credits remain between 12 and 18.

-Part-time Students Refund
+Part-time Students Refund Policy

 Part-time students are defined as those enrolled in fewer than 12 credits.
 Tuition is charged on a per-credit basis.